NicholsSchool/2024-Gobo-Corning/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         CODE CHANGES:
-Spline Drivetrain pointer works??? (change both if not)         [TODO] WRIST WIRING IS WRONG, GET HILLER TO FIX                        [TODO] Verify that the Navx pitch is actually upside down              [TODO] Should I put the wrist to float for ground pickup?
-[TODO] Better Arm Feedback Loop                                        [TODO] Add Potentiometer Switch for choosing l/r column in auto        [TODO]
+Spline Drivetrain pointer works??? (change both if not)         [TODO]

+Better Arm Feedback Loop                                        [TODO]

+Add Potentiometer Switch for choosing l/r column in auto        [TODO]

 Add Kalman filter for continuous April Tags?
 [TODO]